MIPS Exception Applications

 Payor Online Trainings Available

-Blue Cross Blue Shield of Louisiana is hosting an online provider training course on Wednesday, May 27 from 2-4 p.m.
-Topics include: credentialing, telehealth and authorizations.
+Blue Cross Blue Shield of Louisiana hosted an online provider training course on Wednesday, May 27 from 2-4 p.m.
+Topics included: credentialing, telehealth and authorizations.

 UnitedHealthcare Bi-Weekly Virtual Town Halls were held June 2 and June 18.
 Topics included: telehealth, prior authorization and CARES Act provider relief.

 This content is accurate as of May 22, 2020.